HBS-Urosystem/urosystem.kit2/cms/blocks/products/urostill.en.md

           The UroDapter® adapter is the only part whose tip enters the orifice of the urethra to deliver the solution used for treating the bladder.
 An extension part is to be attached to the UroDapter® and a three-way tap to the extension and the syringe.
 These two elements transmit the solution from the syringe to the UroDapter®.

-          The core of the UroStill® is the plastic holder (non-disposable), which holds both the syringe and the endoscopic camera fast.
+          The core of the UroStill® is the plastic holder (non-disposable), which holds both the syringe and the endoscopic camera.

           A constrictor ring, which comes with the UroStill® holder, can be placed into the holder, so that UroStill® can be used with 20ml syringes, too.
 (The syringe with the medicine is not included.)